A Spot of History

 However, as with any small sample methods, using dried samples provides challenges:

 - Potential for contamination.
 Whole blood is collected directly from a virtually sterile organism to sterile vessels, so there is a little chance of contamination.
-DBS are air-dried in non-sterile conditions, so there is a chance of bacterial and fungal spore contamination from the air.
+DBS is air-dried in non-sterile conditions, so there is a chance of bacterial and fungal spore contamination from the air.

 - Unsuitable for whole-cell analysis.
 This is because blood cells lose their shape during drying.
+Morphology of cells is best studied using hematology microscopes and fresh blood samples.

 Only highly abundant molecules will be sufficient for quantification, and even moderately abundant molecules may be below the detection threshold.
 Sample variability and reproducibility concerns mean that if you are studying low abundance molecules, precise quantification is essential or you want to perform multiple analyses on one sample, you shouldn’t switch to dried samples.